Lawmakers hope to use this emerging climate science to charge oil companies for disasters

 Oil industry groups object to the methodologies used by attribution scientists.
 Industry leaders say lawmakers are acting out of frustration that the lawsuits have been slow to progress.

-“The science isn’t proven,” said Mandi Risko, a spokesperson for FTI Consulting and a contributor to Energy In Depth, a research and public outreach project of the Independent Petroleum Association of America, a trade group. “[The state bills] are throwing spaghetti at a wall.
+“The science isn’t proven,” said Mandi Risko, a spokesperson for Energy In Depth, a research and public outreach project of the Independent Petroleum Association of America, a trade group. “[The state bills] are throwing spaghetti at a wall.
 What’s gonna stick?”

 Oil companies also assert that climate Superfund bills, if enacted, would force the penalized companies to raise gas prices on consumers in those states.